holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Responsibilities of Role-Filling

-As a Partner of the Organization, you have the following responsibilities for each Role you are assigned to:
+As a Partner of the Organization, you have the following responsibilities for each Role that you are assigned to:

 #### 1.2.1 Processing Tensions

 You must monitor how your Role’s Purpose and Accountabilities are expressed, and compare that to your vision of their ideal potential expression, to identify gaps between the current reality and a potential you sense (each gap is a **_“Tension”_**).
-You must then try to reduce those Tensions by using the authorities and other mechanisms available to you under this Constitution.
+You must then try to resolve those Tensions by using the authorities and other mechanisms available to you under this Constitution.

 #### 1.2.2 Processing Accountabilities